Lyxt-git/PyiOS-NetSec-Inspector/Readme.txt

 Usage :
  - Run Script within Mobile Device that run with Carrier (or Apps if Compiled)
  - Read Logs via Telegram Bot for Security Teams insight.

-Future Plan :
- - Killswitch Creation (When BYOD enter the malicious network)
- - IPS Based on Emerging Threat Rules DB (Parsing the IP)

 Idea by : Lyxt @ https://teamsec.carrd.co/